 Our goal is to help you keep your pain and swelling under control, improve your range of motion and strength, and ensure you regain a normal walking pattern.
 When your recovery is well under way, regular visits to the Atlas Physical Therapy will end.
 Although we will continue to be a resource, you will be in charge of doing your exercises as part of an ongoing home program.

-Atlas Physical Therapy provides services for Physical Therapy in Congress Park, Denver Downtown, and Stapleton Area.
+Atlas Physical Therapy provides services for Physical Therapy in Congress Park, Denver Downtown, Central Park, and Highlands Area.